schatzlab/appliedgenomics2021/assignments/assignment5/README.md

 ### Assignment Overview

-In this assignment you will write a simple BWT encoder and decoder, visualize and explore expression data,
+In this assignment you will write a simple BWT encoder and decoder and visualize and explore expression data and RNA-seq.

 As a reminder, any questions about the assignment should be posted to [Piazza](https://piazza.com/class/kkbggatvarnj0).